 - a very large scale 32’ Bombarde in the pedal on heavy wind with an independent blower and reservoir.
 The en-chamade Herald Fanfare is tuba-scale and modeled after examples found on Willis organs in English town halls.
 Voiced on 25 inches of wind, it is the most commanding stop of its kind in the Upper Midwest.

 The instrument has a plethora of original string and flute registers of varied color, intensity, and dynamic range.
 Over 40 ranks of mixtures and reeds, together with a mass of generous foundation stops, provide the possibility for dynamic gradations from the quietest whisper to thunderous full organ.

 The instrument is superbly qualified for its widely varied liturgical roles in realizing a vast solo organ repertory, sensitively accompanying vocalists, choirs, and instruments, and--most importantly--giving support to the sung liturgy of the ministers and congregation.

 All of the original Willis-influenced pipework remains unaltered and carefully preserved.
-New registers have been added to compliment this unique tonal heritage.

 In the news